65 Interesting Facts About Hinduism Every Indian Should Know

-- Hinduism is third largest religion in the world with more the 1 Billion followers.
+- Hinduism is third largest religion in the world with more than 1 Billion followers.
 People following Hinduism are found in more than 150 countries around the world.

 - Many scholars define Hinduism, not as a religion but a fusion of various Indian cultures and traditions.
 According to the Supreme Court of India:

 “Unlike other religions in the World, the Hindu religion does not claim anyone Prophet, it does not worship anyone God, and it does not believe in any one philosophic concept, it does not follow anyone act of religious rites or performances.
 In fact, it does not satisfy the traditional features of a religion or creed.
 It is a way of life and nothing more”

 - Hinduism has no central organization and no single dogma.
 No person or institution is in charge.
-Hinduism derives its practices form ancient sages to today’s saints.
+Hinduism derives its practices from ancient sages to today’s saints.
 There has been a tradition of sages and saints from thousands of years, at least for last 10,000 years.

 - In Hinduism God is called Satchitananda.
 The word is made of three words Sat (Eternity), Chit (Knowledge) and Ananda (Bliss).
 It also means the Brahman (Eternal Truth), Antaryami (God in Heart) and Bhagwan (Residing Outside).

 - There is no sad or mourning festival celebrated in Hinduism.

 - Hinduism believe in Supreme God (Brahman or The Ultimate Reality).
-There are many God and Goddess, spiritual world, the divinity of the soul, Dharma, Karma, Reincarnation and God realization.
+There are many God and Goddess, the spiritual world, the divinity of the soul, Dharma, Karma, Reincarnation and God realization.

 - Many people say there are 33 Crore God and Goddess in Hinduism.
 This is not 33 crore but 33 Koti.
 Koti is a Sanskrit word which means Prakar (Types).
 The Rigveda also speaks of Thirty-three gods called the Tridasha (Three times ten).